On Being a Safe Place

 I went to the hospital that Monday morning and said goodbye to my grandmother.
 She was still coherent, still aware of what was going on, and I sat by her bed, held her hand, and said goodbye.
 I thanked her for being so great, and I let her know it was ok to go.
 That I knew she was ready.
 It’s crazy to look at a person who is weak, yet coherent and carrying a conversation, and tell them you know they have to go.
 I got in the car alone thankful for the chance to say goodbye, sad for the days to come, and grateful for the 6 hour drive to process it all.
 Two days later my grandmother passed away, and my mother got to be with her in those last few days.
 There are moments in our lives where the tables turn and we find ourselves being the adult to those who have always been the adults.

 Since that weekend, I’ve thought often about that moment at 6:00 AM in a hospital room in West Virginia.
-There is no feeling quite like having someone look at you and calm down, and that’s the presence I want to foster in my life.
+There is no feeling quite like having a person you can look to and instantly feel peace, and that’s the presence I want to foster in my life.
 To be a person whose presence helps calms others when everything feels crazy.
 I’m not great at it, because my motto tends to be “if you panic first, I’ll be brave, but if I get to panic first YOU have to be the brave one”.
 I am who I am.

 But, as I’ve navigated the last 4 years, I’ve thought about the people in my life who I look to when things feel upside down.
 Who are the people who I see and whisper “This doesn’t feel like home right now, but they’re here, and I’m ok.”